Chrysochromulina: Toxic bloom of 1988

 In the late spring of 1988 the Chrysochromulina bloom that travelled from the Kattegat to the Skagerrak was made up of only one species, C. polylepis.
 This particular bloom was toxic to other marine organisms including protozoa, invertebrates, and 900 tonnes of farmed fish due to the production of haemolytic compounds by C. polylepis.
 C. polylepis is not typically toxic at the concentrations commonly found in the region, however certain environmental conditions such as strong stratification with a warm surface layer and low salinity following a winter featuring high amounts of nitrogen run-off increasing the N:P ratio is believed to have led to the successful C. plylepis bloom.
 It is also thought that the production of these toxic compounds limited grazing of C. polylepis allowing for the bloom to be dominated by a single species.
 The toxic effects seemed to reverse quickly and the food web was restored by 1993.

 Kattegat bloom in 1992

 From April to May in 1992, in the southern Kattegat there was a large bloom made up of many phytoplankton species, with over 90% biomass being Chrysochromulina species.
 The most abundant species in the bloom were C. hirta, C. spinifera, C. ericina, C. brevifilum and an undescribed species.
-C. hirta, C. spinifera, and C. ericina are characterized as relatively small cells with long spines protruding to give the overall organisms a 25-76μm diameter which is too large for the ciliates present to engulf which is likely one reason that the bloom was so successful.
+C. hirta, C. spinifera, and C. ericina are characterized as relatively small cells with long spines protruding to give the overall organisms a 25-76 μm diameter which is too large for the ciliates present to engulf which is likely one reason that the bloom was so successful.
 Another likely reason for the success of the bloom was the low presence of grazers in the bloom, about 5% of the Chrysochromulina species.
 There was no evidence directly correlating this bloom or the species present to the production of toxins like the C. polylepis bloom in 1988.